Playtime Is Over

 Interface

-Two artworks: Interface – Easy Jet & Interface Mushashi, installed at the exhibition RUIS, curated by Melanie Bühler and collected by Frans Hals Museum, Haarlem.
+Two artworks, Interface – Easy Jet and Interface Mushashi, were installed in the exhibition RUIS, curated by Melanie Bühler and acquired by the Frans Hals Museum, Haarlem.

 Places to see